mozilla/ichnaea/docs/metrics.rst

 ------------------

-Ichnaea contains logic for backing up and optionally trimming large measurement tables to S3 or similar bulk storage systems.
+Ichnaea contains logic for backing up and optionally trimming large observation tables to S3 or similar bulk storage systems.
 When such backup events occur, some associated counters are emitted:

 ``s3.backup.cell``, ``s3.backup.wifi`` : counters

-    Counts the number of cell or wifi measures that have been backed up.
+    Counts the number of cell or wifi observations that have been backed up.

 HTTP counters